 The world’s first organised Fire Brigade was founded in Edinburgh by James Braidwood, aged only 24 at the time, in 1824.
-Little did they know just a few months later he and his new recruits consisting of carpenters slaters, carpenters, masons, carpenters and even experienced mariners would face their first challenge.
-They would tackle a catastrophe beyond what they were trained for when the city would suffered one of the most devastating fires.
+Little did he know that just a few months later he and his new recruits consisting of carpenters slaters, carpenters, masons, carpenters and even experienced mariners would face their first challenge.
+They would tackle a catastrophe beyond what they trained for when the city would suffer one of its most devastating fires.

 It’s the evening of the 15th of November in 1824.
-The Edinburgh winter skies are dark as the night draws in.
-Around 10pm, the cry of “fire” was heard down the High Street.
-Clouds of smoke could be seen billowing from the second floor of a seven-storey printing house on Old Assembly Close just a stones throw from our own Mary King’s Close.
+The Edinburgh winter skies are a dark grey as the night draws in.
+Around 10 pm, a piercing cry of “fire” echoes down the High Street.
+Clouds of smoke billow from the second floor of a seven-storey printing house on Old Assembly Close just a stone’s throw from today’s The Real Mary King’s Close.

-A couple of minutes earlier in the workshop of engraver James Kirkwood a pot of linseed oil had overheated, spilled and set fire to a stack of paper.
-The fire quickly spread, within two hours the south side of the High Street was up in flames.
+A couple of minutes earlier in the workshop of engraver James Kirkwood a pot of linseed oil had overheated, spilt, and set fire to a stack of paper.
+The fire quickly spread; within two hours, the whole High Street’s south side was up in flames.
 The blaze destroyed the tenement at Old Assembly Close before taking over three neighbouring tenements.

-Overnight the fire destroyed the offices of the Edinburgh Courant newspaper, and the following day some flying embers caused the Tron Church to catch fire.
-The terrible fire then made its way through Parliament Square and St Giles’ Cathedral.
+Overnight the fire consumed the offices of the Edinburgh Courant Newspaper, and the following day some flying embers caused the Tron Church to catch fire as well.
+The hot blaze then made its way through Parliament Square and St Giles’ Cathedral.

 As a result of the inquiry that followed The Great Fire of Edinburgh, city fire masters were given full command of firefighting incidents – a structure which exists to this day – to prevent disasters like the Great Fire of Edinburgh from reoccurring.